controlplane-com/terraform-provider-cpln/docs/resources/workload.md

 Optional:

 - **metric** (String) Valid values: `concurrency`, `cpu`, `latency`, or `rps`.
+- **metric_percentile** (String) For metrics represented as a distribution (e.g. latency) a percentile within the distribution must be chosen as the target.
 - **target** (Number) Control Plane will scale the number of replicas for this deployment up/down in order to be as close as possible to the target metric across all replicas of a deployment.
 Min: `0`.
 Max: `20000`.
 Default: `95`.
 - **max_scale** (Number) The maximum allowed number of replicas.
 Min: `0`.
 Default `5`.
 - **min_scale** (Number) The minimum allowed number of replicas.
 Control Plane can scale the workload down to 0 when there is no traffic and scale up immediately to fulfill new requests.
 Min: `0`.
 Max: `max_scale`.
 Default `1`.